Tanganutara

-Tanganutara or Tarenootairrer also known as Tibb or Sarah (c.
-1805 – 3 October 1858) was a palawa woman from Tasmania (lutrawita) in Australia and her name in the palawa language is said mean 'to weep bitterly'.
+Tanganutara or Tarenootairrer, also known as Tibb or Sarah (c.
+1805 – 3 October 1858), was a palawa woman from Tasmania (lutrawita) in Australia and her name in the palawa language is said to mean 'to weep bitterly'.

 She was kidnapped from her family at a young age and traded by sealers until, in 1830, she was removed from where she was living by George Augustus Robinson, the Chief Protector of Aborigines, to then take part in his 'Friendly Mission'.
 This mission ultimately led to the removal of the majority of the Aboriginal people, including Tanganutara, living on mainland Tasmania to be taken to Flinders Island.
-She ultimately settled at the Wybalenna Aboriginal Establishment where her daughter Fanny Cochrane Smith was born.
+She ultimately settled at the Wybalenna Aboriginal Establishment, where her daughter Fanny Cochrane Smith was born.

 Biography

-Little is known of Tanganutara's early life but it is likely that she was a part of the Pinterrairer clan from Layrappenthe country at Mussel Roe.
-She experienced the violent effects of colonisation and as a young girl, in around 1815, she was kidnapped from her family by James Parish, a sealer working in the Bass Strait.
+Little is known of Tanganutara's early life, but it is likely that she was a part of the Pinterrairer clan from Layrappenthe country at Mussel Roe.
+She experienced the violent effects of colonisation, and, as a young girl, in around 1815, she was kidnapped from her family by James Parish, a sealer working in the Bass Strait.
 This was a common practice at this time and the girls and women taken were often treated brutally, taken into sexual slavery, used as free labour and traded amongst the sealers; these women were known as 'Tyerelore' or 'Island Wives'.

 Parish later sold Tanganutara, who had become known as Tibb, in around 1818 to another sealer, John Smith, for the price of four seal skins and was again sold in 1819 to George Robinson in an unknown trade.
 Robinson was in his 50s and he treated her harshly and frequently beat her with sticks.
 They lived together at King Island (Erobin) until 1825 and then at Woody Island until 1830 and at some point in this time together they had a son.
 While living together at Woody Island Robinson also had another Palawa woman living with him named Toogernuppertootenner (also recorded as Pueprittehe or Maria).

-On 10 November 1830 George Augustus Robinson, the then Chief Protector of Aborigines, visited Robison, Tanganutara and the other woman living with them and removed only the other woman; he left Tanganutara there so that she could assist Robinson who was, by this time, blind in one eye.
+On 10 November 1830 George Augustus Robinson, the then Chief Protector of Aborigines, visited Robinson, Tanganutara and the other woman living with them and removed only the other woman; he left Tanganutara there so that she could assist Robinson who was, by this time, blind in one eye.
 Despite this she was soon after (on 11 December 1830) removed by James Parish, the man who had originally kidnapped her, who was then working as a coxswain for GA Robinson alongside several other women.

 With GA Robison Tanganutara was able to return to the mainland and, from May to December 1831, she worked with him as a guide to help find other palawa people in what became known as the 'Friendly Mission' and, during this process, her knowledge of the land was invaluable to their success.
 One of the leaders they were able to locate was Multiyalakina (Eumarrah) the August who then joined them.
 During this period GA Robinson also recorded her usage of Tasmanian languages.